Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Discussion

-These results cannot simply be explained by the deepfake manipulations being too obvious or unrealistic.
-On silent videos without subtitles, we find participants are only 64\% accurate at identifying manipulations (see Figure~\ref{fig:accuracy_across_conditions}c and Figure~\ref{fig:accuracy_across_conditions}d for the distribution of people guessing stimuli are fabricated across the seven modalities).
-Moreover, we find participants do not perform better than chance in nearly half of the silent videos.
-Participants' performance on the silent videos is relevant to the quality of the deepfake manipulations because it avoids the confounding from the speech content and the audio.
-The participants' low performance on silent videos offers evidence that visual artefacts and inconsistencies created by the lip syncing deepfake manipulations are not readily apparent to most people, and as such, these videos represent a reasonable stimuli set for examining how well people can distinguish real from fake videos.
+The results from these experiments cannot simply be explained by the deepfake manipulations being too obvious or unrealistic.
+Figure~\ref{fig:accuracy_across_video_stimuli} illustrates accuracy across the political speeches displayed as video with audio and reveals that while participants are relatively highly accurately at identifying voice actor deepfakes, participants only identify text-to-speech deepfakes in 72\% of observations, which is closer to random guessing than a perfect score.
+Moreover, human discernment is influenced by a number of factors and we find 10 text-to-speech PDD deepfakes, 2 voice actor PDD deepfakes, and 2 deepfake videos used Barari et al 2021 are accurately identified in less than 75\% of observations.
+The participants' low accuracy offers evidence that visual artifacts and inconsistencies created by the lip syncing deepfake manipulations are not readily apparent to most people, and as such, these videos represent a reasonable stimuli set for examining how well people can distinguish real from deepfake videos and how communication modalities, audio sources, and base rates of misinformation influence discernment.